Guangmiao-jin/rgc-baseline-paper-analysis/README.md

 For each recording session, place the corresponding `_cluster.hdf5` file in the single-recording session folder and run `matlabprocessRetinaFlashStimData.m`

-This script generates the output structures listed below, as well as PSTH and raster plots for each categorised unit.
+This script generates the output structures and plot listed below, as well as PSTH and raster plots for each categorised unit.

+- `_responseMetrics.mat` contains extracted response parameters, including bias index, inter-spike interval (ISI) coefficient of variation, ISI violation rate, tau value, peri-stimulus time histogram (PSTH), post-tau firing rate, and the ratio of total spike number during the ON epoch to total spike number during the OFF epoch.

+- `_totalneuronsV2.mat`contains the indices of classified cell clusters, including ON transient, ON sustained, OFF transient, OFF sustained, ON–OFF, unconventional and unresponsive units.

+- `_psth.mat`contains PSTH values and bin edges for plotting individual cell response traces.

+- raster plot and PSTH plot for each individual units across 3 light conditions.

 Indexing note:
 The file names for individual unit plots are based on Python indexing, which starts from 0.
 However, the indices stored in _totalneuronsV2.mat follow MATLAB indexing, which starts from 1.
 Therefore, unit numbers in plot file names and MATLAB classification indices differ by 1.

-- `_responseMetrics.mat` contains extracted response parameters, including bias index, inter-spike interval (ISI) coefficient of variation, ISI violation rate, tau value, peri-stimulus time histogram (PSTH), post-tau firing rate, and the ratio of total spike number during the ON epoch to total spike number during the OFF epoch.

-- `_totalneuronsV2.mat`contains the indices of classified cell clusters, including ON transient, ON sustained, OFF transient, OFF sustained, ON–OFF, unconventional and unresponsive units.

-- `_psth.mat`contains PSTH values and bin edges for plotting individual cell response traces.

 ### Plotting functions